FlowFuse/handbook/peopleops/compensation.md

 ## Benefits

 Last component of the total compensation are the benefits offered.
-The intent is to keep these as location independant as possible and practical.
+The intent is to keep these as location independent as possible and practical.
 However, as a company we strive to offer everyone a decent standard of living.
 As such we might offer location dependant benefits to ensure standards are met.